ynslmz/tv-maze-api-vue/README.md

  npm add vue-router@4
 ```

-I added a router file, views to navigate with lazy loading and configured App component and the entry point
+I added a router file, views to navigate with lazy loading, and configured the App component and the entry point

 ### Adding Sass and setting up styles